ronnyreinhold/whatsapp-bot2/README.md

 ### TO-DO
-Implement AI.
+[] Implement AI
-Translate all comments to English
+[] Translate all comments to English

 ### Known Issues
 Can't start Chromium as root user on Linux, it gives a Sandbox error.
-You can find a work around in [https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md](Puppeteer-Troubleshooting).
+You can find a work around in [Puppeteer-Troubleshooting](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md).